nadhifikbarw/x-go-painless-null/README.md

 ## Background

-In SQL (or JSON), the value `null` typically has semantic meaning that indicate that such data does not exist and should only be interpreted as unset/missing.
+In SQL (or JSON), the value `null` typically has semantic meaning that indicates that such data does not exist and should only be interpreted as unset/missing.

-Considering simple data type like string.
+Consider a simple data type like a string.
 It's not an uncommon domain requirement to clearly differentiate the meaning between empty string (`""`, zero of string in Go) and `null`.
-In field such as data analyst, understanding the distinction between NULL and empty string considered as crucial part of accurate data processing, analysis, and interpretation.
+In fields such as data analysis, understanding the distinction between NULL and empty string considered a crucial part of accurate data processing, analysis, and interpretation.

-Thus, modelling a high-level domain struct in Go that need to interface with JSON/SQL often feels awkward.
-As alternative to facilitate lack of `null` in Go, pointer type is often used as alternative.
+Thus, modelling a high-level domain struct in Go that needs to interface with JSON/SQL often feels awkward.
+As an alternative to address the lack of `null` in Go, pointer types are often used as an alternative.

 ```go
 // Example of SQL Model using pointer type in gorm from https://gorm.io/docs/models.html